gwerbin/hatch-zipped-directory/README.md

 version of the project name, however the name of the directory may be configured by setting the `install-name` key in the target-specific configuration section.
+This behavior may be disabled by setting `install-name = ''`.

 In addition to whatever files are selected for inclusion in the archive via Hatch’s regular [build configuration